inammar/Projects-I-am-working-on-now/README.md

-Version 1 of reqres API testing is shared in repository: https://github.com/inammar/Reqres-API-Testing-with-Postman
+Versions 1 and 2 of reqres API testing is shared in repository: https://github.com/inammar/Reqres-API-Testing-with-Postman